#AlekMinassian Has Been Charged With 10 Counts Of Murder

 Canadian Officials Have Not Connected Alek Minassian To Terrorism

-Business Insider Nordic says that Ralph Goodale, Canada’s public safety minister says that at this time, there is no connection between Alek Minassian and terrorism.
+Business Insider Nordic says that Ralph Goodale, Canada’s public safety minister, says that at this time, there is no connection between Alek Minassian and terrorism.
 Goodale says that the actions of Minassian seem deliberate.

 “I’ve had the opportunity to consult with the senior officials of the security and police agencies of the Government of Canada, and on the basis of all available information at the present time there would appear to be no national security connection to this particular incident.”